Memophenol™ (Grape + Blueberry Polyphenol Extract)

 Episodic memory in healthy elderly

-A 6-month randomized double-blind trial in 215 adults aged 60-70 showed Memophenol™ at 600 mg/day improved episodic memory versus placebo.
+Memophenol™ at 600 mg/day improved episodic memory versus placebo in healthy older adults.
 Strongest effects in those starting with lower baseline memory — supports use as supportive intervention for early age-related memory decline.

 Mild cognitive impairment support

-A separate 6-month trial in 143 adults aged 60-80 with mild cognitive impairment showed Memophenol™ at 300 mg/day improved processing speed, visuospatial learning, and executive function.
-Important honest note: primary endpoint (episodic memory) was not statistically different in this MCI population.
+In adults with mild cognitive impairment, Memophenol™ at 300 mg/day improved processing speed, visuospatial learning, and executive function.
+Important honest note: the primary endpoint (episodic memory) was not statistically different in this MCI population.

 Acute cognitive enhancement in young adults

-A small acute trial in 30 healthy students aged 18-25 showed a single 600 mg dose of Memophenol™ improved performance on a serial subtraction task, with a trend toward improved rapid visual processing.
+In healthy young adults, a single 600 mg dose of Memophenol™ improved performance on a serial subtraction task, with a trend toward improved rapid visual processing.
 Demonstrates broader age applicability beyond the elderly trials.

 Synergistic grape + blueberry absorption